contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 An Entity is an object within our computer system that embodies a small set of critical business rules operating on Critical Business Data.

-You don’t need to use an object-oriented language to create an Entity.
+You don't need to use an object-oriented language to create an Entity.
 All that is required is that you bind the Critical Business Data and the Critical Business

 ## Use case